 Can a smart home help reduce my electricity bill?

-It can.
-Automations that turn off lights and air-con when no one is around help most households trim usage.
-The smart devices themselves barely sip power — keeping a single smart switch on for an entire year costs less than a packet of chicken rice.
+Yes, it can.
+Automations that turn off lights and air-con when no one is around help most households reduce usage.

 Home Assistant & Platforms